ARMe-Leute/EDS_2024_fork/BL/Readme.md

 ---

+## Logging
+What can be done with logging functionality

+### Logging format
+How does the data get logged

+### Add a logging entry
+How to add a logging entry and how to configure it

+### Limitations

+Char limit, interval limit, size depending on BAUD rate (not automatically recognized)

+---

 ## Debug Mode

 The library includes a debug mode to facilitate debugging and failure testing.
 When using a debugger, `::USART2_IRQHandler()` may not behave as expected: halting the code will only capture the first character from the USART line, preventing full string reception.
 To address this, enable debug mode, which allows string injection into the buffer to simulate received strings.